hllplanner/hll-rcon/README.md

 - Message Queues
 - Better support for map logging - Differentiate map name from gamemode - Create list of all maps and relevant data
 - Create mocked rcon server for 100% test coverage
-- make sure all v1 commands that can be quoted are quoted